Solving integral equations on piecewise smooth boundaries using the RCIP method: a tutorial: Introduction

-Our method, or scheme, has previously been referred to as {\it recursive compressed inverse preconditioning}~\cite{Hels09JCP,Hels11SISC,Hels08b,Hels09IJSS} and there is a good reason for that name: the scheme relies on applying a relieving right inverse to the integral equation; on compressing this inverse to a low-dimensional subspace; and on carrying out the compression in a recursive manner.
+Our method, or scheme, has been referred to as {\it recursive compressed inverse preconditioning}~\cite{Hels09JCP,Hels11SISC,Hels08b,Hels09IJSS} and there is a good reason for that name: the scheme relies on applying a relieving right inverse to the integral equation; on compressing this inverse to a low-dimensional subspace; and on carrying out the compression in a recursive manner.
 Still, the name {\it recursive(ly) compressed inverse preconditioning} is a bit awkward and we will here simply use the acronym RCIP.

-A strong motivation for writing the present paper is that the original references~\cite{Hels09JCP,Hels11SISC,Hels08b,Hels09IJSS} are hard to read for non-experts and that efficient codes, therefore, could be hard to implement.
+A strong motivation for writing the present tutorial is that the original references~\cite{Hels09JCP,Hels11SISC,Hels08b,Hels09IJSS} are hard to read.
 Certain derivations in~\cite{Hels09JCP,Hels11SISC,Hels08b,Hels09IJSS} use complicated intermediary constructions, application specific issues obscure the general picture, and the notation has evolved from paper to paper.
-In the present paper we focus on the method itself, on how it works and how it can be implemented, and refer to the original research papers for details.
-Demo codes, in {\sc Matlab}, are a part of the exposition and can be downloaded from:
+Here we focus on the method itself, on how it works and how it can be implemented, and refer to the original research papers for details.
+Demo programs in {\sc Matlab}, updated as of December 2021, are a part of the exposition and can be downloaded from the web page:

 \centerline{\tt http://www.maths.lth.se/na/staff/helsing/Tutor/}